MetaFam/.github/profile/README.md

-MetaFam is the organization responsible for creating MetaGame's Ceramic-compatible [MyMeta profiles](//metagame.wtf/me), its [SourceCred Leaderboard](//metagame.wtf/players), and the NTF minting site [’Chievemints](//chiev.es).
+MetaFam is the organization responsible for creating MetaGame's Ceramic-compatible [MyMeta profiles](//metagame.wtf/me), its [SourceCred Leaderboard](//metagame.wtf/players), and the NFT minting site [’Chievemints](//chiev.es).

 If you're interested in participating, [TheGame repository's issues](//github.com/MetaFam/TheGame/issues) is likely the best place to start.
 Easier tasks are marked as “Good 1ˢᵗ Issue” and ought to be addressable without too deep an understanding of the codebase.